joseortega9988/NodeJS-GameDB-WEBVisualizer/README.md

     **pip install pandas mysql-connector-python**

-5)	Run the python cvs_injector.py file
+5)	Run the python cvs_injector.py (be patient, this script take around 30-40 minutes to be completed)

 6)	Start the app with the command:

     **node index.js**

 7)	Open the port localhost:8800

-#### If you want to run the Python script, be patient; this will take around 30-40 minutes to complete.

 # Web Application Overview